Units, zero-divisors and idempotents in rings graded by torsion-free groups: Introduction

 \section{Introduction}

 With a few exceptions, notably \cite{H1940}, the first articles on group rings of infinite groups appeared in the early 1950s.
 A key person in that line of research was I.~Kaplansky, known for his many deep contributions to ring theory and operator algebra.
-In his famous talk, given at a conference that was held on June 6-8, 1956 at Shelter Island, Rhode Island, New York, he proposed twelve problems in the theory of rings \cite{Kap56}, one of which has become known as \emph{the zero-divisor problem} (for group rings).
-In 1970, Kaplansky also introduced \emph{the unit problem} \cite{Kap70} which had previously been considered by D. M. Smirnov and A. A. Bovdi in the case of integral group rings \cite{DniesterNotebook}.
+In his famous talk, given at a conference that was held on June 6-8, 1956 at Shelter Island, Rhode Island, New York, he proposed twelve problems in the theory of rings \cite{Kap56,Kap70}, one of which has become known as \emph{the zero-divisor problem} (for group rings).

+Although popularized by Kaplansky, the zero-divisor problem and its corresponding conjecture had in fact already been introduced by G. Higman in his 1940 thesis \cite[p.~77]{HigmanThesis1940} (see also \cite[p.~112]{Sandling1981}).
+In \cite{HigmanThesis1940}, Higman also introduced the so-called \emph{unit problem} and the corresponding \emph{unit conjecture}.
 A third problem which is closely related to the previous two, is \emph{the idempotent problem}.
 For clarity, we now recall the exact formulation of the three problems.